The hyperbolic umbilic singularity in fast-slow systems: Introduction and main result

 Let us outline our motivation to study a hyperbolic umbilic singularity and in particular system \eqref{hyp_umb_f}.
 The fast-slow system \eqref{hyp_umb_f} arises from the general class of fast-slow systems of the form

 where $z\in\mathbb R^n$, $\alpha\in\mathbb R^r$ and $V$ is a sufficiently smooth function.
 The formulation \eqref{start0} gives a (parameter-dependent) gradient field in the limit $\eps\to0$.
 Note that the class of systems of the form \eqref{start0} contains any fast-slow system having only one fast variable.
 In particular, \eqref{start0} contains the fast-slow systems, which exhibit fold or cusp singularities, after suitable center manifold reduction and transformations \cite{krupa2001extending,broer2013cusp,wechselberger2012apropos,kojakhmetov2016cusp,szmolyan2001canards,krupa2001transcritical,kuehn2015multiple}.
 In this article, we are in general interested in a fast-slow system of the form \eqref{start0} near a singularity, for which at least two fast variables are necessary.
 More precisely, we are interested in a fast-slow system \eqref{start0} near a hyperbolic umbilic singularity.
 This singularity arises from elementary catastrophe theory \cite{arnold1973normal,michor1985cat} and needs at least two fast variables in \eqref{start0} for its occurrence.
 Additionally, this singularity occurs generically for at least three slow variables in \eqref{start0}.
 For a detailed explanation and the definition of this singularity in the setting of \eqref{start0} we refer to section \ref{sec:hyp_umb_singularity}, in particular to Definition \ref{sf:singularity}.
 The hyperbolic umbilic singularity, among others, already appeared in Takens' study of constrained differential equations \cite{takens1976}, which are related to the singular limit of \eqref{start0}.
 In fact, our main motivation is a list of ``normal forms'' provided by Takens \cite[{(4.10)}]{takens1976}, in which the hyperbolic umbilic singularity is contained.
-For detailed statements we refer to section \ref{sec:hyp_umb_singularity}.
-Roughly speaking, we choose the parameter-dependent potential in \eqref{start0}, where $z = (x,y) \in \R^2$ are the fast variables and $\alpha = (a,b,c) \in \R^3$ are the slow variables.
-This choice leads to system \eqref{hyp_umb}.
-The potential $V$, given by \eqref{unfolding}, is a universal unfolding of the hyperbolic umbilic germ $\frac{1}{3}(x^3 + y^3)$ in the sense of catastrophe theory \cite{michor1985cat}, see also section \ref{sec:CT} below.
-The precise argument for our derivation of the fast-slow system \eqref{hyp_umb} from the general form \eqref{start0} is then given in section \ref{the_choice}.
+For detailed statements, we refer to section \ref{sec:hyp_umb_singularity}.
+Schematically, though, one can regard Takens' work \cite{takens1976}, to which we will refer to as ``Takens' program'', as a classification of gradient-type constrained differential equations, for which the constraints are given by the critical points of potential functions, that lead to a hierarchy of phase spaces (critical manifolds) as shown in figure \ref{fig:Hierarchy}.